 Creation and maintenance of the infrastructure necessary for the functioning of the local music scene, in particular clubs where music lovers gather by genre, recording studios, spaces for rehearsals of ensembles.
 The local music scene, from amateur to professional, is able to almost completely replace sound products imported from the Russian Federation or created locally according to Russian models.
 Establishing horizontal connections between the musical subcultures of the cities of Ukraine, neighbouring states, and our strategic partners.
 Artist tours, festivals, etc.

 Zero options for business affiliated with Russian Federation to work in Ukraine.
 No support for public events with Russian artists, either commercial or non-profitable at least till the end of war.
-Joint Ukrainian-Russian cultural events, according to the internationally recognized theory of conflict, will not lead us to peace, but only serve the purposes of aggression justification.
-We have observed that kind of pseudo peace building since 2014 and we can provide the evidence of its negative impact on possible peace processes.
+Joint Ukrainian-Russian cultural events, according to the internationally recognized theory of conflict, will not lead to peace, but serve the purposes of aggression justification.
+We have observed that kind of pseudo peace building since 2014.
+We can provide the evidence of its negative impact on possible peace processes.

 Landscape designers, in addition to the visual component, can supplement it with the sonic one.
 This is the architectural acoustics, a special sound atmosphere of public space, formed by a combination of natural and artificial, the location of buildings, sound reinforcement in rooms, halls and open areas.

 For business associations we recommend to promote the use of high-quality non-intrusive instrumental music in service waiting rooms and public environments for customers and employees, and to develop acoustic hygiene standards.
 The owner of a club or other venue provides high quality sonification for the venue, not the disturbing loud sounds for all the surrounding neighbourhoods.